PFC Neftochimic Burgas (2009–2014): 2009–2014

 On 6 July 2009, Naftex Burgas stopped its existence.
 On 7 July the amateur football club Athletic was renamed to Neftochimic 1986 and was subsequently declared by the owners as a successor of the old team.
 It began playing in the 2009–10 Bulgarian V AFG, the third tier of football in the country, finishing third in its debut season and barely missing on a promotion.
 During the following 2010–11 season the team finished second, completing a quick return to professional football.

 Neftochimic also won the 2011 Bulgarian Amateur Football League Cup.

 At the conclusion of the 2011–12 B PFG the Sheiks barely missed on a place in the promotion play-off, finishing in third place just two points behind PFC Botev Plovdiv.
 However, at the halfway stage of the 2012–13 B PFG they were on top of the division and achieved promotion for the A PFG for the 2013-14 season.
 The club's first season in the Bulgarian elite proved to be difficult.
 They started well, collecting seven points from their first four games.
 However, Neftohimik then lost eight games in a row, putting them in 13th place.
 Results did not improve, as the Sheiks collected only five points from their last 14 games, thus capturing the last place in the regular season.
 Neftohimik only collected 12 points, scored the fewest goals from all teams, only 15, and had the worst goal difference, -51.
 In the relegation group, along with six other teams, the Sheiks had to achieve a miracle if they wanted to remain among the elite next season.
 Results somewhat improved, with the Sheiks managing to beat Beroe Stara Zagora, Lyubimets 2007, and PFC Pirin Gotse Delchev at home, as well as winning against Lyubimets away and drawing against Pirin Gotse Delchev away.
 They earned 25 points in total, and although they moved from 14th place to 12th place, their relegation was still confirmed, being 29 points under the relegation line, since Lokomotiv Sofia had 54 points and avoided a drop to the second level.

 Neftohimik was supposed to play in the 2014-15 B PFG next season, however on 27 June 2014, it was announced that the club was dissolving due to financial debts.
 A new team, called PFC Neftochimic Burgas, was founded to replace it.

+Notable players

+Had international caps for their respective countries, held any club record, or had more than 100 league appearances.
+Players whose name is listed in bold represented their countries.